 You are personally responsible for what you post.
 Remember that anything you post may be public for a long time, even if you try to modify or remove it later.
 The Company disclaims any responsibility or liability for any errors, omissions, loss, or damages claimed or incurred due to any of your electronic communications.

-Speak for yourself, not the Company
+§ 5.4.
+Speak for Yourself, Not the Company or Publication.

 Your postings should reflect your personal point of view, not that of the Company.
 If, however, you post about the Company or any of its business contacts, you must clearly identify yourself as a Company employee and be sure to include a prominent disclaimer stating that the views being expressed are your own, not those of the Company.